1ars-d/Iris-Linear-Regression/README.md

 # LR with Gradient Descent

- Linear Regression with weight optimization using Gradient Descent
+Linear Regression with weight optimization using Gradient Descent in Python